 Balance is one of the least understood components of golf fitness training.

 Balance is about being aware of where your body is and then being able to control and stabilize it.
-And when you add movement into the equation -- like you do when you swing a golf club -- you're really upping the challenge.
+When you add movement into the equation -- like you do when you swing a golf club -- you're really upping the challenge.
 Without good balance, the 50 mph that your club head is moving during your takeaway will be enough to pull you out of position on your backswing.

-Once you've lost that posture, it's anyone's guess where your clubface will be at impact.
+Once you've lost that posture, it's anyone's guess where your club face will be at impact.

 If your 50 mph takeaway was enough to play with your equilibrium, imagine what your 100 mph downswing is going to do.
-Now, you've subconsciously stopped caring about hitting the ball at all; your main concern is not falling over.
+Now, you've subconsciously stopped caring about hitting the ball at all; your main concern is trying not to fall over.
 As a result, two things happen.
 Your legs shift from "golf mode" into "preservation mode" and instead of your hips driving through the ball, they lock up and tighten as if you were standing on a boat in choppy water.
 You're now swinging almost entirely with your arms.
 The other thing that happens is that you decelerate your swing in order to be able to control it.
 Combined, these two things will greatly reduce your power and distance.

 Without good balance, you've got an inaccurate, slowed-down, arms-y swing.